One-to-one support for breastfeeding

 - National Childbirth Trust (NCT) – 0300 330 0700

-- Bliss is a special care baby charity that provides vital support and care to premature and sick babies across the UK.
+Special care baby charity that provides vital support and care to premature and sick babies across the UK

-- The UK Association for Milk Banking has information about using donated breast milk if your baby is premature or ill, and how to donate breast milk.
+Information about using donated breast milk if your baby is premature or ill, and how to donate breast milk

 Got a breastfeeding question?